Setting-Dawn/ME-405-Knight-of-Rom-i-lot/README.md

 - Left (PN 3673) and Right (PN 3674) Bumper Switch Assemblies for Romi
 - 3D Printed IR and Bump Sensor Mount

 In order to suspend the NUCLEO and Shoe of Brian above the Romi Chassis an acrylic adapter was connnected with standoffs.
 A 3D printed mount was also designed to connect both the IR sensor and the bump sensors.
-The IR sensor was too wide to mount directly on the chassis and extended past where the bump sensors mounted directly on the chassis, so a custom mount was design to connect both to the chassis.
+The IR sensor was too wide to mount directly on the chassis and extended past where the bump sensors mounted directly on the chassis, so a custom mount was designed to connect both to the chassis.
 A CAD model of the mount is shown below as well as how it connects to the bump and IR sensors.

 ![ROMI IR and Bump Sensor Mount](https://github.com/user-attachments/assets/86ec684a-8dd7-47da-a822-b66707920ebe)
 ![ROMI Mount and Sensor Assembly](https://github.com/user-attachments/assets/56e1de6e-5c31-42a9-8684-dd2f80804367)